Francisco Serrano, 1st Duke of la Torre

-Francisco Serrano Domínguez Cuenca y Pérez de Vargas, 1st Duke of la Torre, Grandee of Spain, Count of San Antonio (17 December 1810 – 25 November 1885) was a Spanish marshal and statesman.
+Francisco Serrano Domínguez, 1st Duke of la Torre, Grandee of Spain, Count of San Antonio (17 December 1810 – 25 November 1885) was a Spanish marshal and statesman.
 He was Prime Minister of Spain in 1868–69 and regent in 1869–70.

 Early life and education

 Serrano was born on 17 December 1810 in the Isla de León (current day San Fernando), in the Bay of Cádiz.
 He was son of Francisco Serrano y Cuenca and Isabel Domínguez de Guevara Vasconcelos.
 His father, born in Lopera, parish of Purísima Concepción, was a general officer and a Liberal.
 His mother was born in Marbella circa 1780.

 Serrano began his studies at Vergara in the Basque provinces.

 Military career

 Following his father into the military, he became a cadet in 1822 in the Sagunto regiment, cornet in 1833 in the lancers of Sagunto, and passed into the carabiniers in 1829.
 When the Carlist agitation began in 1833, he transferred into the cuirassiers.
 He formed part of the escort that accompanied Don Carlos, the first pretender and brother of Ferdinand VII, to the frontier of Portugal.

-As aide-de-camp of Espoz y Mina, then under the orders of generals Córdoba and Espartero, in the armies of Queen Isabella, Serrano took such an active part in the First Carlist War from 1834 to 1839, that he rose from the rank of captain to that of brigadier-general.
+As aide-de-camp of Espoz y Mina, then under the orders of generals Córdova and Espartero, in the armies of Queen Isabella, Serrano took such an active part in the First Carlist War from 1834 to 1839, that he rose from the rank of captain to that of brigadier-general.
 He was awarded the Cross of San Fernando and many medals.
 He was also granted the 155th Grand Cross of the Order of the Tower and Sword.

 In 1839, he was elected as a member of Cortes for the first time for Málaga.
 In 1840 he was promoted to the rank of general of division and commander of the district of Valencia, which he relinquished to take his seat in congress.